 You can be charged and/or found guilty of CSC 3rd degree solely based on the accuser’s word alone.

-Nicole knows what to look for and how to undo any false accusations.
+We know what to look for and how to undo any false accusations.

-If you are charged with criminal sexual conduct first degree, CSC in the third degree or assault with intent to commit criminal sexual conduct, involving sexual penetration/sexual battery with a person who was at least 13, but less than the age 16 at the time of offense, you may be eligible to claim that you should not have to register under the “Romeo and Juliet” law.
+If you are charged with criminal sexual conduct first degree, CSC in the third degree, or assault with intent to commit criminal sexual conduct, involving sexual penetration/sexual battery with a person who was at least 13, but less than the age 16 at the time of offense, you may be eligible to claim that you should not have to register under the “Romeo and Juliet” law.

 The “Romeo and Juliet” laws were put in place to prevent individuals who engage in consensual sexual activity, when both participants are significantly close in age to each other and one or both partners are below the age of consent, to be exempt from having to register on the Michigan Sex Offender Registry.

-In order for you to be eligible for the benefits of the “Romeo and Juliet” law, you must meet the following circumstances:
+For you to be eligible for the benefits of the “Romeo and Juliet” law, you must meet the following circumstances: